 - A planning report documenting the regional transportation system plan; wall maps illustrating the plan recommendations; and supplemental technical documents as required, including air quality conformity analyses and determinations. - Data files attendant to traffic volumes, congestion levels, and project implementation; letter and technical reports on traffic congestion. - A file of the plan adoption and implementation actions taken by Federal and State agencies and local units of government. - Study designs, memorandums, letter reports, technical reports, and planning reports.
-Some of these documents could become the basis for formally amending the adopted regional transportation system plan. - A regional planning conference and/or other conferences; citizens' meetings; teacher, youth, and local official training; public informational meetings and hearings; citizen surveys and analyses; and newsletters, fact sheets, brochures, audiovisual programs, and articles or white papers addressing important planning and public participation issues. - Transmittal of data, attendance at meetings, and preparation of conformity analyses reports.
+Some of these documents could become the basis for formally amending the adopted regional transportation system plan. - County visioning workshops and a regional visioning forum; citizens' meetings; teacher, youth, and local official training; public informational meetings and hearings; citizen surveys and analyses; and newsletters, fact sheets, brochures, audiovisual programs, and articles or white papers addressing important planning and public participation issues. - Transmittal of data, attendance at meetings, and preparation of conformity analyses reports attendant to plan development and amendment.

-SEWRPC

 USDOT WisDOT (tax levy) Total

 80% 4% 16% 100%

-\$732,000 \$37,500 \$145,500 \$915,000
+\$1,014,741 \$45,000 \$208,685 \$1,268,426